-As time goes by, innovations tend to overshadow the old, and they fall out of favor, and many people wrongly believe that to be the case with CB radio.
-Since we now have mini computers in our pockets (smartphones), a lot of people assume that CB communication has fallen by the wayside, but that’s far from the truth.
+As time goes by, innovations tend to overshadow the old,, and many people wrongly believe that to be the case with the best handheld CB radio.
+Since we now have smartphones, a lot of people assume that CB communication has fallen by the wayside, but that’s far from the truth.

-CB radio provides people with a convenient way to communicate if they’re within short to medium range, and they are ideal for mounting in vehicles.
-With 40 channels, you can interact with everyone on the same frequency as you, which would otherwise require a crowded conference call to accomplish.
+CB radios provide people with a convenient way to communicate through signal reception if they are within short to medium range, and their compact form is ideal for installation and mounting in vehicles.
+With 40 CB channels, a CB radio can be used to interact with people on the same frequency as you.

-Finally, talking on a cell phone while you drive can get you ticketed, whereas CB radios are not covered by the ban on mobile phones.
-However, a lot of CB radios tend to be bulky and cumbersome.
-This is where handheld CB radios come into the picture, as they’re a lot more portable, and you can even use them outside of your vehicle.
+Finally, talking on a cellphone or other mobile devices whileon the road can get you ticketed, whereas a CB radio product (CBs) is not covered by the ban on mobile phones/devices.
+However, plenty of awesome CB radios tend to be bulky.
+This is where handheld CB radios come into the picture as ideal devices, as they are a lot more portable.

-Unfortunately, it’s usually hard to find the right handheld CB radio since there are so many of them available.
-We’ve decided to take matters into our own hands and make it easier for anyone looking to get their hands on one.
-Today, we’ll be reviewing some of the best handheld CB radios on the market.
+Unfortunately, it’s usually hard to find the right handheld radio since there are so many radios available.
+So today, we’ll be reviewing some of the most popular handheld CB radios on the market.

 The Best Handheld CB Radios Reviews & Comparison